 If you don’t already, make a regular practice of sitting down with your teen and talking about grades and their report card together.
 You can use it as a jumping-off point to understand how your child is feeling about life, school, friendships, and all their other commitments.

-Here are a few check-in topics that might be relevant for your 9th grader:
+Here are a few check-in topics that can be relevant to talking about grades:

 - Does your child feel comfortable at school?
 Why and why not?

 - Does your child have friends who are fun, supportive, and kind?
 Talk about which friendships your teen values and why.

 - How is your teen’s project management?
 Could your child start working on papers and studying for tests earlier?
 Are certain projects harder for your child to manage?

 - Is your teen getting enough sleep?
 If not, how could your teen get more sleep?

 - Does your teen regularly feel stressed out?
 What helps your teen manage stress?